 The go-to resource for planning your detox retreats.
 Find all you need to know about top destinations and how to rejuvenate.

 Discover Detox Retreats now

-Think you don’t need to spend more time in nature.
-Consider all the great things that being outdoors can do for you!
+Think you don’t need to spend more time in nature?
+Check out some of the great things that being outdoors can do for you!

-Sometimes we rely too much on ourselves for inspiration, but when you struggle to brain-storm, turn to nature.
+Sometimes we rely too much on ourselves for inspiration, but when we struggle to brainstorm, turn to nature.
 Going outdoors can be incredibly inspiring for artists.
 The calmness nature offers can also allow us to work slowly towards a creative route rather than rush the process.
 Nature doesn’t rush or judge us.

 Waiting for a package to arrive, standing in line at the store, and dealing with traffic: what do these do?
 Make us angry and impatient.

 Nature teaches us the value of patience and even gives us a taste of it.
 The outdoors is a prime example of why we should take things slower.
 Flowers slowly blossom, seasons take months to transform, and nature gradually shifts.
 It proves to us that time is what’s needed to evolve.